learn-co-curriculum/phase-3-introduction-to-hashes/README.md

 ## Conclusion

-We're just getting started with hashes, but hopefully you can already see why they might be useful.
+We're just getting started with hashes, but hopefully, you can already see why they might be useful.
 With hashes, we can use hash keys as a way of _naming_ individual pieces of data.
 Including multiple key/value pairs allows us to _associate_ different bits of data, bundling them all up into one object.